-Over the past couple years, PropTech has emerged as technology continues to play a part in our daily lives.
+Over the past couple of years, PropTech has emerged as technology continues to play a part in our daily lives.

 Tech-savvy entrepreneurs and startups are stirring up this largely traditional business segment with unique solutions that bring a new level of accessibility and convenience to the real estate industry.

-The more tech-related businesses get involved in the property market, the more value there is to provide to customers, investors and owners of property (whether residential, commercial and beyond).
+The more tech-related businesses get involved in the property market, the more value there is to provide to customers, investors and owners of a property (whether residential, commercial and beyond).
 Tech saves time and makes jobs that were previously difficult much easier such as security management or surveying occupied care homes where disturbances must be kept to the minimum.

-Today, as developments in VR (virtual reality), drone, AI (Artificial Intelligence) and IoT (Internet of Things) persist, property as well as technology firms have begun to adjust the way they do business accordingly.
+Today, as developments in VR (virtual reality), drone, AI (Artificial Intelligence) and IoT (Internet of Things) persist, property, as well as technology firms, have begun to adjust the way they do business accordingly.
 Many of these technologies fit extremely well with and are very suitable for the real estate industry.

 Physical viewing of a property, organizing spreadsheets for potential mortgage lenders or traditional interactions with agents are all slowly being challenged as PropTech continues to make a mark on the market.

 The public awareness of PropTech is on the uptake.
 According to CB Insights, an estimated $6 billion in venture capital has been invested on a global scale in PropTech since 2011, with about 70% of that colossal growth occurring roughly within the past two years.
 That trend is on an upward climb, as financing volume for PropTech enjoys a steady surge of 36% year on year amid projections looking at $3 billion by the end of 2017.